etychon/iox-ir1101-dio-read/README.md

 You can request a console to the container from IOS-XE with command such as this one where you'll replace <application_name> by your IOx application name:

     IR1101# app-hosting connect appid <application_name> session /bin/bash

-## Packaging

-This application is build as a Docker container, and you can use the "./build" command to build the IOx application.

-Alternatively you can also check our precompiled releases with ready-to-run IOx application.